Amazon needs its workers more than ever, giving them leverage to push for safer warehouses

 “They need the money.
 They are going to show up to work,” Diaz said.

 One worker who spoke out has gotten support from prominent politicians.
 Last week, Chris Smalls, a warehouse worker in Staten Island, N.Y., was fired after raising concerns to several media outlets including The Post.
-Amazon said the termination related to Smalls’ ignoring a request from his manager to stay home after contact with a worker who tested positive for covid-19.
+Amazon said the dismissal related to Smalls’s ignoring a request from his manager to stay home after contact with a worker who tested positive for covid-19.

-Days after the firing, Amazon general counsel David Zapolsky suggested the company’s senior leaders fend of workplace safety criticism by trying to turn the focus on Smalls, calling him “not smart or articulate.”
+Days after the firing, Amazon general counsel David Zapolsky suggested the company’s senior leaders fend off workplace safety criticism by trying to turn the focus on Smalls, calling him “not smart or articulate.”
 After the news site Vice reported on the letter, Zapolsky said in a statement that he “let my emotions draft my words and get the better of me.”

 Top Amazon executive sought to divert focus to fired worker amid workplace safety criticism, email shows

 Politicians have rallied to the defense of Smalls, who called his firing retaliation.
 New York Attorney General Letitia James (D) called the move “disgraceful,” asked the National Labor Relations Board to investigate the firing and said she is “considering all legal options.”
-On Wednesday, five U.S. senators, including former Democratic presidential candidates Cory Booker (N.J.) and Kirsten Gillibrand (N.Y.), sent Bezos a letter raising concerns about Smalls’ firing.
+On Wednesday, five U.S. senators, including former Democratic presidential candidates Cory Booker (N.J.) and Kirsten Gillibrand (N.Y.), sent Bezos a letter raising concerns about Smalls’s firing.

 “The right to organize is a bedrock of our economy, responsible for many of the greatest advances achieved by workers over generation,” the senators wrote in a letter to Bezos.

 Amazon contends the work environment and benefits it offers compare favorably to other retailers.
-And the company believes it’s best positioned to address the needs of its workers.
+And the company says it believes it is best positioned to address the needs of its workers.

 “For us, it will always be about providing a great employment experience through a direct connection with our employees,” Levandowski said.